CollectionBuilder/collectionbuilder-sa/docs/item-pages.md

 ### video-embed

+Adds an iframe embed for YouTube or Vimeo videos given a link in object_download.
+For items without a YouTube or Vimeo link, falls back to an thumb/icon and link.

-For items that are YouTube videos, please fill in the object_download field with the YouTube share link `https://youtu.be/dbKNr3wuiuQ` or watch link `https://www.youtube.com/watch?v=dbKNr3wuiuQ`.
+For items that are YouTube videos, please fill in the object_download field with the YouTube share link or watch link (e.g. `https://youtu.be/dbKNr3wuiuQ` or `https://www.youtube.com/watch?v=dbKNr3wuiuQ`).
-Please ensure the youtubeid is the end of URL (e.g. `dbKNr3wuiuQ`, and does *not* end with other query strings such as `?t=51` or `&feature=youtu.be`).
+In most cases you will want to ensure the youtubeid is the end of URL (e.g. `dbKNr3wuiuQ`, and does *not* end with other query strings such as `?t=51` or `&feature=youtu.be`).
+The template will parse the object_download link to find the youtube id and set up a iframe embed using the modest branding and privacy options.

+For items that are Vimeo videos, please fill in the object_download field with the full Vimeo link, e.g. `https://vimeo.com/330826859`.
-The template will parse the object_download link to find the youtubeid and set up a iframe embed using the modest branding and privacy options.
+The template will parse the object_download link to find the vimeo id and set up a iframe embed using the modest branding and privacy options.

 ### video-player